Majid-Mahzarnia/Restart-Pending-Detector/README.md

 # Scheduled Task

 - now you can make an schedule task to re-run the Restart_Pending_Reporter.exe and send the report to the database time to time.

+# Grafana Dashboard added

+- you can setup the data source in grafana then import the RestartRequiredPending_Dashboard.json